 - Under Trigger and App Event, search for and select Webhooks by Zapier.

 - Under Trigger Event, select Catch Hook.

 - Copy the URL under Custom Webhook URL.

-- Once your webhook is connected, test your bot (live) and you'll be able to see your test data sent to Zapier under Test Trigger.
+- In Zapier, you'll then be able to see your test data sent to Zapier under Test Trigger.

 - Under Action Event, you’ll be able to select the different events that Actionstep can perform when a user completes your bot.

 - Hint: Learn more about the Zapier and Actionstep integration here.

 - Finalise your Zap and test your bot to make sure your integration is working as expected.